fidelity/kconnect/docs/book/src/commands/use_aks.md

-## kconnect use eks
+## kconnect use aks

-Connect to the eks cluster provider and choose a cluster.
+Connect to the aks cluster provider and choose a cluster.

 ### Synopsis

-Connect to eks via the configured identify provider, prompting the user to enter or choose connection settings and a target cluster once connected.
+Connect to aks via the configured identify provider, prompting the user to enter or choose connection settings and a target cluster once connected.

 The kconnect tool generates a kubectl configuration context with a fresh access